Understanding Your Tax Code as a Contractor or Freelancer

 - Be employed part-time and freelance on the side

-- Have property income alongside your contracting work
+- Earn property income alongside contracting work

-- Miss additional income entirely, triggering penalties later
+- Miss income completely, triggering penalties

-- Lead to under- or over-payments that take months to correct
+- Lead to under- or overpayments that take months to correct

 Common UK Tax Codes (2025/26)